 Always wear safety glasses when working on your vehicle.
 Wear other personal protective equipment (PPE) when necessary, for example latex gloves or closed toe shoes.

 Open the hood and locate the power steering pump and reservoir.
+Note: the reservoir may be a separate container / independent of the pump.

 Check power steering fluid level.